aryan68125/nextjs/README.md

 ![alt text](README_images/routing/route_groups2.png)
 ## Layout
 A layout is a UI that is shared between multiple pages in your application.
 Think of it as a consistent structure like header and footer that appear in every page.
+### How to create a layout?
+- default export a react component from a layout.tsx file.
+- That component takes a children prop, which Nextjs will populate with your page content.
+- NextJs provides the layout by default.
+In your app folder nextJs provides the layout file by default.